 It makes sense that people are afraid to rein in their spending during the holidays because they don’t want to look like they’re Scrooging it up.
 However, there are more ways to get into the giving spirit than buying expensive gifts for people.
 You can also give by spreading good cheer through small acts of kindness, compassion, and charity.

-Okay, we know that sounds like a corny line stolen from a direct-to-DVD Christmas movie, but there’s legit science backing it up.
-A study conducted by the University of California Irvine on Pay It Forward-style kindness3 found that small good deeds provide boosts to mood, optimism, and life satisfaction for both the people receiving generosity and the people giving it.
-Not only that, but the kindness you offer is viral and can spread to other people, according to a series of studies from Stanford University4.
+3 found that small good deeds provide boosts to mood, optimism, and life satisfaction for both the people receiving generosity and the people giving it.
+Not only that, but the kindness you offer is viral and can spread to other people, according to a series of studies from Stanford University

 In these studies, participants who observed others being generous acted more generously themselves.
 Incredibly, they also seemed to become more empathetic when doing a completely different task later (writing a note to people who had been going through some hard times).
 Just seeing someone offer help can inspire people to become more supportive.